How to Evaluate A Newsletter's Worth [2023 Guide]

 1. Age of the newsletter

-This makes older newsletters more valuable than newer ones.
-Newer newsletters haven’t stood the test of time and you can’t guarantee that the open and click-through rates will be good a few years down the line.
-So be sure to ask the seller when they sent out the first newsletter issue.
+In essence, older newsletters tend to be more valuable than newer ones.
+Newer newsletters haven’t stood the test of time, and you can’t guarantee that their open and click-through rates won’t go down.
+So be sure to find out how long the seller has been running the email newsletter.

 2. Email list acquisition strategy